 The main focus of the curriculum being offered at Southern Cross Campus is about offering students the opportunities to develop meaningful pathways not only through school but beyond school as well.
 The development of the curriculum is starting to see a real emphasis being put on students not only acquiring knowledge but developing the skills required to be successful in their chosen career pathway.
 Emphasis is placed on giving students the opportunity to learn in a contextualised and authentic setting.

 To this end the fact that the school operates one of the Ministry of Education’s funded Trades Schools has allowed for students to learn their skills in hospitality and the construction/automotive areas not just in the traditional setting of the classroom but with tertiary providers and there also is opportunity for work experience.
 This structure allows students to not only develop a range of relevant skills but also to become confident learners in their industry pathway.
 Areas such as Health Sciences and Art have already developed this approach of linking school programs to learning at a tertiary provider outside of the campus.

-This approach has been widened in 2016 where students learning at NCEA Level 2 will operate in a contextualised program which links a number of relevant parts of the curriculum under the umbrella of one of the six vocational pathways.
+This approach has been widened where students learning at NCEA Level 2 will operate in a contextualised program which links a number of relevant parts of the curriculum under the umbrella of one of the six vocational pathways.